Welcome to ZXSEAL Manufacturer of Toilet Tank Seal Solutions

 Step 1: Turn Off the Water Supply

-Tip: Place towels around the base to catch spills.
+Tip: Place towels around the toilet base to prevent water spills.

 Step 2: Disconnect and Remove the Toilet